rehierl/metalsmith-menu/readme.md

 root.
 The plugin will add a new node if that component wasn't found.
 It will then use the new node, or the child node it found as new root.

 - Notice: No file has key "1" assigned to it.
-As a result, the generation of the menu tree is forced to include a dummy node (e.g. `[1]`).
+As a result, the algorithm used to build the menu tree must add a dummy node (e.g. `[1]`).
 These nodes can easily be detected by testing the condition `(node.file === undefined)`.
 - Notice: Files "1.txt" and "4.txt" use the same key.
 In other words: This plugin does not require that keys are unique.